scenaristeur/igora/website/docs/installation.md

 ### The 3 .env files
 For now, we use 3 ***.env*** files :
 - ***.env-example*** in igora root folder : this is the default example of the environment file that you can copy to create your .env file
-- ***.env*** in igora root folder : this is your .env file, it is read by the igora backend to configure the workers and determine the model, the mode you want to use (local or remote) , the url of the y-websocket server and the market room.
+- ***.env*** in igora root folder : this is your .env file, it is read by the igora backend to configure the workers and determine the model, the mode you want to use (LOCAL or REMOTE) , the url of the y-websocket server and the market room.
 - ***.env*** in ***igora_web*** folder : this one is used by the web app / client ! be carefull , all the settings in igora_web/.env file MUST to start with "VUE_" to be accessed by the web app.

 Copy the .env-example file to .env